WICG/navigation-api/README.md

 - ❖ = We would like to make these cancelable in the future, after additional implementation and spec work: see [#178](https://github.com/WICG/app-history/issues/178) and [#32](https://github.com/WICG/app-history/issues/32).

 See the discussion on [restrictions](#restrictions-on-firing-canceling-and-responding) to understand the reasons why the last few columns are filled out in the way they are.

-Note that today it is not possible to intercept or cancel cases where `history.back()` in a subframe or outer frame causes your frame to navigate, but this proposal currently allows that.
-We may further restrict that per discussions in [#78](https://github.com/WICG/app-history/issues/78).

 As a final note, we only fire the `navigate` event when navigating to URLs that have a [fetch scheme](https://fetch.spec.whatwg.org/#fetch-scheme).
 Notably, this excludes navigations to `javascript:` URLs.